TRIQS/triqs_0.x/doc/user_manual/wien2k/LDADMFTmain.rst

 ---------------------------------

 Before doing the calculation, we have to intialize all the objects that we will need.
-The first thing is the :class:`SumK_LDA` class.
+The first thing is the :class:`SumkLDA` class.
 It contains all basic routines that are necessary to perform a summation in k-space to get the local quantities used in DMFT.
 It is initialized by::

   from pytriqs.dft.sumk_lda import *
-  SK = SumK_LDA(HDFfile = filename)
+  SK = SumkLDA(HDFfile = filename)

 The only necessary parameter is the filename of the hdf5 archive.
 In addition, there are some optional parameters: